Open Bible Data Home About News OET Key

 4 What wise people say is as profound as a deep ocean.

-Wise people are like a fountain or brook that flows abundantly with what is wise.
+Wise people are always saying wise things, like a fountain that flows in a constant stream.

 5 It is very evil for judges to favor guilty people